smramdani/troy/README.md

 ## Status
 Troy is currently is very early stage, testing, issues and contributions are very welcome.

-### TODO
- - [x] Parse simple select statement
- - [x] Parse create keyspace and table statements
- - [x] Load and parse schema.cql file into in memory data structure
- - [x] Macro to generate compile error if Select statement doesn't match Schema
- - [x] Macro to replace the CQL string to actual query using Cassandra's Java client.
- - [x] Better error reporting in case of selecting wrong fields
- - [x] Better error reporting if your case classes doesn't match the type of selected columns
- - [ ] Validate where clause of select statement
- - [ ] Support insert, update and delete statement
- - [ ] Support ALTER TABLE statement (for Schema migration purposes)

 ## License ##
 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").